 the target group This is a balance; if a consumer wants to read news, they have the option available to go online and look almost any subject up.
 It is not the case that a business provides unique news very often.
 As the walls and inboxes of the target group is most likely already cluttered with newsfeeds and all sorts of information it's of importance that you, as a business, select carefully which information you choose to share, publish or send out.

 interest for the target group Sharing knowledge requires some work effort and it's up to the business owner / employee to assess what benefit can be achieved from investing time in writing articles or blogs and balance it with assessing the expected degree of interest, also based on evaluation of previous efforts.
 When you successfully manage to teach your clients subjects which are relevant to their requirements and maybe even form new basis for their future strategies, you grant them a valuable service which will build your foundation of client loyalty further.
-Information about

 new products/services This